kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	A. Can present with a colo-vesical fistula
 	B. Does not present with colonic obstruction - F
 	C. Is an inherited condition - F
-	D. Is a premalignant condition - T
+	D. Is a premalignant condition
 	E. Is not a feature of ageing - F

-#### Answer: D. Is a premalignant condition - ?
+#### Answer: D. Is a premalignant condition - *FALSE* = A. Can present with a colo-vesical fistula - TRUE
+- Diverticular disease occurs in the colon more frequently in the developed countries and increases with increasing age.
+It is not inherited and has no known risk of causing colorectal cancers.
+There are theories suggesting that their development may be due to high intraluminal pressures arising from diets that lack fibre and cause the colon to strain in propelling the stools along.
+Diverticular disease may present as diverticulitis, although it may also present as obstruction, perforation, or even as a fistula into surrounding organs such as bladder, uterus, vagina and even skin.

 ### Q103
 Which of the following _stoma complications_ makes closure technically easier?

-	A. Parastomal hernia - F
+	A. Parastomal hernia
 	B. Prolapse - F
 	C. Stenosis
 	D. Retraction - F
 	E. Ischaemia - F

-#### Answer: C. Stenosis - ?
+#### Answer: C. Stenosis - *FALSE* = A. Parastomal hernia - TRUE
+- Parastomal hernias spread and stretch tissue planes
+	- making stoma closure technically easier
+- On reversal of stoma, hernia repair can be undertaken at same operation

 ### Q104
 Which of the following statements regarding _immunosuppressive drugs_ used in _renal transplantation_ is CORRECT?